 Being good at solving problems and focused on doing so is a useful attitude in business.
 “Don’t bring me problems, bring me solutions” is a well worn phrase of many a manager.
-However, whilst taking on and resolving problems is a great approach that usually helps success in business, it can also be dangerous if you take on too many challenges that ought really be solved by others (especially by your staff.)
+However, whilst taking on and resolving problems is a great approach that usually helps success in business, it can also be dangerous if you take on too many challenges that really ought to be solved by others (especially by your staff).

-As usual I’ll summarise it here and give you the link to read the full article if you find delegation a challenge.
+As usual, I’ll summarise it here and post a link to the full article.
+It’s interesting if you find delegation a challenge.
 Or, since this blog is aimed at business leaders, if one of your managers is finding delegation a challenge!